Hausdorff dimension of frequency sets in beta-expansions: Introduction

-As the second main result in this paper, the following theorem takes a step from abstraction to concreteness.
-It means that for calculating the Hausdorff dimension of frequency sets, we only need to focus on the entropy (see \cite{W82} for definition) of Markov measures when $\beta\in(1,2)$ and the $\beta$-expansion of $1$ is finite.
+As the second main result in this paper, the next theorem takes a step from abstraction to concreteness.
+It means that for calculating the Hausdorff dimension of frequency sets, we only need to focus on the entropy (see \cite{W82} for definition) with respect to Markov measures of explicit order (see Definition \ref{k-Markov measure}) when $\beta\in(1,2)$ and the $\beta$-expansion of $1$ is finite.
+More concretely, it suffices to optimize a function with finitely many variables under some restrictions.